 Gulls often nest on the flat roofs of commercial or apartment buildings.
 Most times, the young gulls will fly off with their parents when they are ready.
 As the young gulls are learning to fly, sometimes they jump or tumble from the roof before they are able to fly well.
 When this happens, they often land in an unsafe location and are unable to fly to safety.

 If a young gull is stuck in an area without food for more than a day, and you do not see adult gulls coming down to bring food to the baby, it might need to be rescued.
-In this case, call the BC SPCA Animal Helpline for advice at 1-855-622-7722.
+In this case, contact your local wildlife rehabilitation centre or call the BC SPCA Animal Helpline for advice at 1-855-622-7722.